Forking in Short and Tame Abstract Elementary Classes: Introduction

 \item $\dnf$ satisfies existence and extension,

 \end{enumerate}

 then $\dnf$ is an independence relation. \end{theorem*}

 Sections \ref{prelimsection}, \ref{axiomssection}, and \ref{connectingsection} give precise definitions and discussions of the terms in the theorem.
-This theorem also generalizes the work of \cite{makkaishelah} and \cite{measure2}.
-There, large cardinal axioms are used to prove the above conclusion for $L_{\kappa, \omega}$.
-As detailed in Section \ref{lcrevisitedsection}, Boney \cite{tamelc} shows that the hypotheses of the above theorem also hold for any AEC with $LS(K) < \kappa$.

-We also improve these papers by using purely model theoretic properties: tameness and type shortness.
+After proving the main theorem in Section \ref{fullsitsection}, we delve into a discussion of the assumptions used; the difficulties of the proof compared with first-order; and some examples of where the theorem can be applied.
+At the referee's suggestion, we have included a list of the other main results in the paper; these all take place under the hypothesis of amalgamation, joint embedding, and no maximal models and $\kappa > LS(K)$.

+\begin{theorem*} \begin{itemize} \item If $K$ has no weak $\kappa$-order property, is categorical in $\lambda \geq \kappa$, and Galois stable in $\kappa$, then $\kappa^*_\omega(\dnf) = \omega$; see Theorem \ref{ulcthm}. \item If $K$ is fully $<\kappa$-tame and -type short, doesn't have the weak $\kappa$-order property, is categorical in $\lambda > \kappa$, and $\dnf$ satisfies existence and extension, then $K_{[\kappa, \lambda)}$ has unique limit models in each cardinality; see Corollary \ref{ulmcor}. \item If $\adnf$ is an independence relation, then the forking rank characterizes nonforking on ordinal-ranked Galois types; see Theorem \ref{nf=U-rank}. \item If $\kappa$ is strongly compact and $K$ is categorical in $\lambda = \lambda^{<\kappa}$, then $\dnf$ is an independence relation with superstable-like local character; see Theorem \ref{sceasy}.(3). \end{itemize} \end{theorem*}

+The main theorem also generalizes the work of \cite{measure2}.
+This has several advantages over previous work. \begin{enumerate}

+\item We generalize Makkai and Shelah \cite{makkaishelah} in two key ways.
+First, we replace $L_{\kappa, \omega}$ classes and syntactic types by AECs and Galois types.
+This allows the results to apply to classes not axiomatizable in $L_{\kappa, \omega}$, such as quasiminimal excellent classes (which require the `Q' quantifier) and the example of Baldwin, Eklof, and Trlifaj \cite{nperp}.
+Second, we replace large cardinal axioms by purely model theoretic hypotheses: tameness and type shortness.
 Section \ref{fullsitsection} gives some ZFC examples of AECs with these properties.
-Tameness was introduced in Grossberg and VanDieren \cite{tamenessone} as a locality property for the domains of types, and type shortness was introduced by the first author in \cite{tamelc} as a dual property of tameness for the lengths of types.
 Together, tameness and type shortness give a locality condition for when an injection with domain not necessarily a model can be extended into a $K$ embedding; see \cite{tamelc}.\S3 for a longer discussion.

-In a meeting at AIM that was dedicated to Classification Theory for AECs, there was a problem session moderated by Andres Villaveces \cite{Vi}.
-John Baldwin asked ``Does Shelah's rank satisfy the Lascar inequalities, or is there another rank which does?'' (in the context of Shelah's excellent classes).
-Theorem \ref{nf=U-rank} provides an affirmative answer (for a much wider context).
-Another question asked by Baldwin and Grossberg at that meeting was ``What is superstability for AECs?''.
-While several approximations were offered by various authors, Theorem \ref{U rank bounded iff nf wf} provide the best known approximation to this question.
+\item When reduced to the special case where K has a first-order axiomatization by a complete theory, the independence relation we introduce is coheir, which is equivalent to first-order forking in the stable case we consider.
+This is unlike the relatives of splitting and strong splitting used by \cite{hyttinenkesala2006} and \cite{GrLe1}.
+This allows us to mimic some first order arguments; see Section 6.